adsingh007/adsingh007/README.md

 ## I'm learning to be a good programmer!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything.👨🏻‍🎓
-- 👯 I’m looking for a job where i can grow & enhance my tenchincal skills.
+- 🏇🏻 I’m looking for a job where i can grow & enhance my tenchincal skills.
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to travel and I'm foody.